Jane Shepherdson

 The Times quoted her views on the need for speed in introducing fashion in 2006, at TopShop.

 A week after TopShop owner Philip Green announced that supermodel Kate Moss had signed a deal to design clothes to be launched in 2007, Shepherdson resigned from Topshop, and was producing, unpaid, a fashion chain for Oxfam, aimed at "ethically conscious shoppers".
 She has hit out at "cheap, cheap" clothes that exploit workers in developing countries, possibly referring to Kate Moss's range.

-In January 2008 Shepherdson bought a 20 per cent share in Whistles and was appointed chief executive.
+In January 2008, Shepherdson bought a 20 per cent share in Whistles and was appointed chief executive.
+In September 2016, she left the company and later took up the position of chair at My Wardrobe HQ.

 Shepherdson is married to a criminal defence lawyer, and cycles from their flat in South London to work.
 She lists her hobbies as running, horse riding, skiing, and shopping.

 Already a Member of the Order of the British Empire (MBE), she was appointed Commander of the Order of the British Empire (CBE) in the 2015 New Year Honours for services to UK retail business.